spxbhuhb/adaptive/doc/adat/immutable-adat-classes.md

 `AdatClassMetadata.isImmutable` is `true` when the class is immutable, `false` otherwise.

 However, this comes with a problem when you want to provide a user interface to edit these classes.
-The `copyStore` producer solves this problem.
+The `copyOf` producer solves this problem.

-## Copy Store
+## Adaptive copy

-Adaptive provides a producer called `copyStore` that produces a new copy whenever a fragment changes a property in the class.
+- The `copyOf` producer creates a new copy whenever the `update` function of the Adat instance is called.

-The built-in fragments recognize that `someAdat` belongs to a copy store and instead of changing the value in-place they send a change request to the store.
-The store then produces a new value which triggers a patch in the fragment.

-(Actually, all fragments that use `AdaptiveStateValueBinding` work automatically with `copyStore`).
+- Built-in accessor based fragments (such as `editor`) automatically handle copies.

 ```kotlin
 @Adat